28-Year-Old Cornerback – New England Patriots

 Derek Cox Contract Information:

-Released by the Ravens in September of 2014.
+Signed by the Patriots in June of 2015.

 To instantly reveal our fantasy analysis of every player – including Derek Cox – simply subscribe now.